14 FAKTS INTERVIEW WITHMALIN LINNÉA

 Q: Tell us about your journey, what got you to where you are today?

-Coming back from Ibiza inspired me.
-I took an extensive DJ course but didn’t start playing professionally in London around 2010.
+Coming back from Ibiza inspired, I took an extensive DJ course but didn’t start playing professionally in London around 2010.
 At that time, the landscape was very different, there were fewer DJs overall, fewer female DJs, and social media didn’t exist in the way it does today.
 Most DJs were happy playing for London clubs, there wasn’t this idea that you hadn’t “made it” unless you were touring internationally non-stop.

 Q: What’s one piece of advice you’d give to someone just starting out their career in music?

 I’m currently part of a mentorship program through Soho House where I mentor a young DJ from Miami.
-Finding your style takes time—it’s not something most people figure out early on.
+Finding your style takes time, it’s not something most people figure out early on.

 A strong starting point could be learning how to play house, funk, and disco because those are typically genres you can play in bars and restaurants which means you can start getting actual DJ experience early and be paid.
 From there, you can branch out and develop your own identity and of course play in local night clubs.

 It also depends on where you’re based.
-In cities like Berlin, it seems some DJs were able to build their own platforms and events quite quickly, but in smaller cities that’s not always the case.
+In cities like Berlin, it seems some DJs were able to build their own platforms and do popular events quite quickly, but in smaller cities that’s not always the case.

 Q: Can you recall a DJ set or performance of yours that remains unforgettable to you?
 Where did it take place, and what makes it stand out among all others?

 Definitely outdoor settings, like playing for Maxa at camp at Burning Man or at Scorpios in Mykonos.
 There’s something about those environments that completely changes the energy of the music and the crowd.
+I also played for a festival by Mezcal Shaman in a quarry in Southern Italy which was incredible.

 Q: How has your music style evolved over the years?